-My paternal grandfather was dean and professor of mathematics and classical languages at Hampden-Sydney College, a small and (then, and perhaps now) quite good liberal arts school in southwest Virginia.
+My paternal grandfather was dean and professor of mathematics at Hampden-Sydney College, a small and (then, and perhaps now) quite good liberal arts school in southwest Virginia.
 My maternal grandfather was a doctor in Crumpler.
 (When someone got sick on the other side of the mountain, the miners would put my grandfather in a coal car and take him under the mountain.
 He had a fairly robust conception of a house call.)
 In general my family for many generations were among the most literate, the most productive, and the dullest people in the South.
 Presbyterians.

 After the war I lived as a navy brat here and there--San Diego, Mississippi, the Virginia suburbs of Washington, Alabama, what have you, and briefly in Farmville, Virginia, while my father went on active duty for the Korean War as an artillery spotter.
-I was an absorptive and voracious reader and a terrible student, and had by age eleven an eye for elevation and windage with a BB gun that would have awed a missile engineer.
+I was an absorptive and voracious reader, a terrible student, and had by age eleven an eye for elevation and windage with a BB gun that would have awed a missile engineer.
 I was also was a bit of a mad scientist.
 For example, I think I was ten when I discovered the formula for thermite in the Britannica at Athens College in Athens, Alabama, stole the ingredients from the college chemistry laboratory, and ignited a mound of perfectly adequate thermite in the prize frying pan of the mother of my friend Perry, whose father was the college president.
 The resulting six-inch hole in the frying pan was hard to explain.

 I went to high school in King George County, Virginia, while living on Dahlgren Naval Weapons Laboratory (my father was always a weapons-development sort of mathematician, although civilian by this time), where I was the kid other kids weren't supposed to play with.
 My time was spent canoeing, shooting, drinking unwise but memorable amounts of beer with the local country boys, attempting to be a French rake with only indifferent success, and driving in a manner that, if you are a country boy, I don't have to describe, and if you aren't, you wouldn't believe anyway.
 I remember trying to explain to my father why his station wagon was upside down at three in the morning after flipping it at seventy on a hairpin turn that would have intimidated an Alpine goat.